-If you feel like you don’t have much time to spare and if you realize that you’re using ‘busyness’ as a coping mechanism – take a deep breath, take a break, pause, and notice the small things around you.
-Whenever the need arises to do something just to stay busy, slow down, and listen to yourself.
-Ask yourself the reason you are escaping.
+If you feel like you don’t have much time to spare and if you realize that you’re staying busy as a coping mechanism – take a deep breath, take a break, pause, and notice the small things around you.
+Whenever the need arises to do something or the need to be busy, slow down, and listen to yourself.
+Ask yourself the reason you are staying busy.

-I’m not saying that staying busy is a bad thing.
-It can be a good thing under the right circumstances but it is unhealthy when keeping busy all the time interferes with your lives and makes you not enjoy the small yet important things in your life.
+I’m not saying that staying busy all the time is a bad thing.
+It can be a good thing under the right circumstances but it is unhealthy when feeling the need to be busy all the time interferes with your life and makes you not enjoy the small yet important things in your life.

 Slow down, pause, and breathe.
-If you feel like the need to stay busy is harming your relationship with yourself and with those around you, talk to a professional mental healthcare provider.
+If you feel like the need to be busy all the time is harming your relationship with yourself and with those around you, talk to a professional mental healthcare provider.
 Seeking help and changing your coping strategy from ‘busyness’ to something more healthy could be helpful.

 “One of the most universal numbing strategies is what I call crazy-busy.
 I often say that when they start having 12-step meetings for busy-aholics, they’ll need to rent out football stadiums.
 We are a culture of people who’ve bought into the idea that if we stay busy enough, the truth of our lives won’t catch up with us.” – Brené Brown

 I hope this blog can help you understand how you’re using ‘staying busy’ as a coping mechanism, a way to avoid feelings, or just an excuse to escape unpleasant emotions.
 For more, you can DM us on social media or write to us at email@example.com.

 You can also share your thoughts on the need to be busy all the time in the comments section below.